 Increasing Your Chances of Getting Pregnant After Stopping Birth Control

 For women who used hormonal birth control, regaining hormonal balance is the absolute first thing that needs to happen.
 You need to be ovulating if you are going to get pregnant.

-The hormonal birth control is effective because it makes sure that doesn't happen.
-Depending on which method you used, it could take 3 months or much longer for you to start ovulating regularly again.
+The hormonal birth control is useful because it makes sure that doesn't happen.
+Depending on which method you used, it could take three months or much longer for you to start ovulating regularly again.

 To help encourage your fertile hormone balance, a fertility cleanse might be helpful.
 A fertility cleanse helps support the liver in clearing out the synthetic hormones.
 Once that occurs, your fertility friendly hormones come back into balance.

 Both FertileDetox and Pre-Conception Fertility Tea provide a gentle fertility cleanse.
 A fertility cleanse is helpful for everyone who is trying to conceive not just those who have been using hormonal birth control.
 Our bodies are always at odds with our chemical-laden environment.
 The air we breathe, and the food we eat can tax our body's ability to keep a fertile balance.

 Vitex is another supplement that you might want to consider.
 Vitex helps your body regain regular ovulation every month.
 You need to take Vitex regularly to get the full fertility boosting benefits.
 It's available in a single herb organic capsule and a combination supplement that also includes a prenatal vitamin.

 My Hormonal Balance and Ovulation are Back to Normal!
 Now What?

 The majority of women will get pregnant, eventually.
 Once you are ovulating regularly, you need to make sure you are having sex at the right time.
 There are only about six days during the month when you are fertile and can get pregnant.
 You can use our ovulation calculator to find out when you are most fertile.
 Having sex at the right time dramatically increases your chances of getting pregnant.